Jael and Sisera (Artemisia Gentileschi): History

 The date, 1620 can be seen at the bottom of the Artist's prominent signature, carved in to the pillar.
 The awkward placement of Jael's right hand is thought to have been deliberately designed to highlight the signature.
 While the date places Artemisia in Rome, she signs this painting, "Artemisia Lomi," suggesting a Florentine patron.
 While living and working in Florence, Artemisia adopted this surname, which highlighted her relationship to her uncle Aurelio, already established in the city, rather than the Roman Gentileschi, to strengthen her ties to potential patrons.

 Aside from this clue the source of patronage for this painting is unknown.
 The prominence of the artist's signature indicate that this was a work she felt worthy of praise.
 The three-line signature reads, "ARETEMITA LOMI/FACIBAT/MDCXX."
 This is the first example of Artemisia using the imperfect tense of the Latin verb Facibat, perhaps a reference to the way in which Michelangelo signed his Pieta.

 This painting was restored in 1978 by Veronika Ember.
 Prior to restoration the painting had extensive paint loss in the upper left and lower right hand corners.
 As a result of the restoration the highlights on Sisera skirt were strengthened and some of the shadows are more mechanical in nature than those you would expect to see by Artemisia's hand.
 The signature remained intact.

 Provenance

 The work was first documented in the imperial collection in Vienna in 1781, upon its transfer to Bratislava Castle.
 Three years later, it was transferred to the Royal Palace in Buda, from where it may have been dispersed in 1856.
 The work appeared at auction in Budapest in 1974, at which point it was purchased by its current owners.
-The painting currently hangs in the Szepmuveszeti Museum, Budapest.
+The painting currently hangs in the Museum of Fine Arts, Budapest.